battleday/HKD/README.md

  L<sub>2h</sub> = T<sub>h</sub> * T<sub>h</sub> * Loss Function(log(p)<sub>i</sub>/T<sub>h</sub>, log(h)<sub>i</sub>/T<sub>h</sub>),

  where l<sub>i</sub> are the teacher output probabilities and h<sub>i</sub> are the human labels, and T<sub>t</sub> and T<sub>h</sub> are the compression temperature and data temperature, respectively.
-Typically these inputs will all be converted into probabilities using a softmax function prior to comparison in the loss function.
+The human labels and teacher outputs are all be converted into probabilities using a softmax function prior to comparison in the loss function.
 We use either cross-entropy and relative entropy (KL divergence) as our loss functions.

 The remaining parameters are related to the optimization process and data storage and loading.